 CBT can be combined with other types of therapy to offer a multi-prong approach for those receiving it.

-CBT begins with an assessment by a licensed therapist who provides CBT treatment.
+The steps of CBT begin with an assessment by a licensed therapist who recommends CBT treatment.

 The therapist helps the patient change how they view situations and learn how to replace any automatic negative thought patterns with positive ones.
 This stage helps cement the new concepts and make sure the patient understands them.
 Many patients keep a journal to record their issues and new ways to react to them.